Grid-style social management in China: History

-Description
+Functions

 The grid-style social management process consists in subdividing a country's counties into smaller zones, and assign each zone to a person that reports all activity to the local government on a regular basis.
+China is divided into a nearly million separate grids.
 This model is applied in rural areas and cities.
 In cities, a person may be assigned to a specific number of households.
 The grid-style social manager is expected to report on the population size in the area, housing and facilities, social organizations, among other things.
+They are also tasked with patrolling residential areas and documenting security hazards and damage, conducting license and safety checks on business enterprises, cracking down on illegal parking, keeping records on residents and supporting the police in joint checks on residents and businesses, mediating disputes between complaints and neighbors, organizing public education on regulations, important events and new ideological campaigns, and checking on "residents of interest".
+This system aims to solve issues ranging from welfare, administrative services, dispute mediation, monitoring residents and reporting on suspicious activities and political dissent directly at the administrative level, as locally as possible.

 The number of grid-style social management people is regulated to ensure it is three times the size of local governments in human resources.
-The reporters are paid by their local government, usually between $50 and $80 a month (and rewards for exceptional reporting), become beneficiaries of the state insurance, but receive no specific training.
+The reporters are paid by their local government, usually between ¥2,000 and ¥4,000 a month (and rewards for exceptional reporting), though richer localities pay between ¥5,400 and ¥5,600.
+Managers become beneficiaries of the state insurance, but receive no specific training, though they should theoretically get training courses and be supported by volunteers.
 In rural areas, taxi drivers and sanitation workers are often hired as watchers.
 Grid-style social management watchers wear a red armband.

-Despite its advanced technological surveillance systems, China relies on its grid-style social management system to identify new threats, an area where technology is still shy compared to human surveillance.
-It has been described by Wu Qiang as a model for a contemporary police state.

 The grid-style social management system is connected to the authorities' CCTV cameras and police databases to achieve enhanced surveillance.
 The China Grid Computing Center divides 25.38 square kilometers into 1,652 single geographic grid cells of 100 square meters.
 Each single cell is assigned a unique 14-digit code.

-The system is not specific to a country or culture, and could be replicated in any other country.